Vortex-antivortex physics in shell-shaped Bose-Einstein condensates: Thin three-dimensional shells

-By numerically obtaining the ground state energy for the no-vortex ($\ell=0$) and single-vortex ($\ell=1$) cases, we obtain the critical rotation for nucleation of a vortex.
+By numerically obtaining the ground-state energy for the no-vortex ($\ell=0$) and single-vortex ($\ell=1$) cases, we obtain the critical rotation for stabilizing a vortex---at this rotation rate, the energy of the no-vortex state and the single-vortex state are equal.
 For the thin ($\delta/R \approx 0.3$) shell, we find $\Omega_c = 0.02 \omega_0$, whereas for the filled sphere we find $\Omega_c = 0.2 \omega_0$.
 This factor of ten difference in critical rotation speeds bears out and illustrates the much lower energy cost for a vortex in a hollow shell, compared with a filled sphere, in accordance with our previous discussions.
-Recent experiments aboard the Cold Atom Lab~\cite{Lundblad2019} working to create a hollow shell-shaped condensate have estimated confinement frequencies of 100-1000 Hz, giving a predicted critical rotation speed of 2-20 Hz from both the simple slicing argument in Eq.~(\ref{eq:slicing_shell}) and the imaginary time numerical calculations for the BEC shell.
+Recent experiments aboard the Cold Atom Lab~\cite{Lundblad2019} working to create a hollow shell-shaped condensate have estimated confinement frequencies of 100--1000 Hz, giving a predicted critical rotation speed of 2--20 Hz from both the simple slicing argument in Eq.~(\ref{eq:slicing_shell}) and the imaginary time numerical calculations for the BEC shell.

 To consolidate our findings for thin shells and their implications, in considering a straight vortex line connecting the poles of a spherically symmetric condensate, we always expect a much smaller energy cost for this vortex configuration in a hollow BEC than in a filled one based on comparing the length of the vortex core in the two systems.
 We have shown this to be the case through a simple slicing argument and a more general numerical method.
-We therefore expect that vortices will be much easier to nucleate in a hollow shell system than in a filled system of the same outer shape.
+We therefore expect that vortices will be much more energetically favorable in a hollow shell system than in a filled system of the same outer shape.
 Consequently, as with flat nearly 2D BEC layers compared to more 3D bulk structures, the spontaneous appearance of vortices in a hollow system should happen at a lower temperature than for a filled system.
 This is a reflection of the Berezinskii-Kosterlitz-Thouless superfluid transition temperature~\cite{Kosterlitz_1973} being lower than the BEC transition temperature in two dimensions.